BasicWolf/archived-concrete-settings/docs/quickstart.rst

 :class:`enironmental variables <concrete_settings.contrib.sources.EnvVarSource>`
 or a plain Python dict.

-And if none of the above fits your needs, check out :mod:`sources API <concrete_settings.sources>` for creating a required settings source.
+If none of the above fits your needs, check out :mod:`sources API <concrete_settings.sources>` for creating a required settings source.